 For the first time in many decades, the Church is now active year ‘round.
 During the warmer months services are held in the historic church building.
 When it gets too cold, services move just across the street to Barrett Memorial Hall.

 In 2008 the Univeralist Society of Strafford had the pleasure of conducting a service of Ordination of Dr. Kennedy into the Universalist Ministry.
 The service was conducted before a full house of worshippers and ministers from churches throughout our area and representatives from the Unitarian Universalist Association.
-Our current minister is Rev. Telos Whitfield.
+Our most recent minister was Rev. Telos Whitfield.

 Our “new” Church